codemascot/boilerplate/README.md

 ## Acknowledgment

-This package is build on top of the [`brightnucleus/boilerplate`](https://github.com/brightnucleus/boilerplate) package by [Alain Schlesser](http://www.alainschlesser.com/) and the [`inpsyde/boilerplate`] (https://github.com/inpsyde/boilerplate) package by [Inpsyde](https://inpsyde.com/).
+This package is build on top of the [`brightnucleus/boilerplate`](https://github.com/brightnucleus/boilerplate) package by [Alain Schlesser](http://www.alainschlesser.com/) and the [`inpsyde/boilerplate`](https://github.com/inpsyde/boilerplate) package by [Inpsyde](https://inpsyde.com/).

 ## Crafted by Khan M Rashedun-Naby

-I'm a professional web developer and I forked this repository form [`inpsyde/boilerplate`] (https://github.com/inpsyde/boilerplate) to use for my personal project.
+I'm a professional web developer and I forked this repository form [`inpsyde/boilerplate`](https://github.com/inpsyde/boilerplate) to use for my personal project.

 ## License

 Copyright (c) 2016 Inpsyde GmbH

-Good news, this plugin is free for everyone!
+Good news, this boilerplate is free for everyone!
 Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website.

 ## Contributing

 All feedback / bug reports / pull requests are welcome.
-But keep in mind this package is used for the daily work at Inpsyde.